 Property Sale Well Water and Septic Inspection Services

-Tri-County Pumps offers full real estate transaction septic and well inspections, yield testing, and all necessary water tests to complete your real estate transactions.
+Tri-County Pumps offers full real estate septic and well inspections, yield testing, and all necessary water tests to complete your real estate transactions.
 A Well Yield Test is a timed-test to determine how many gallons per minute a well system can produce.
 During a Well Yield Test, water will run from the pressure tank in 15-minute intervals for the duration of the test.
 And the last 5-gallon reading is determined to be the “well flow” or “yield” for that well.

 - Water Testing